 Kokoro ga Sakebitagatterunda. was created by the production staff of the 2011 anime series Ano Hi Mita Hana no Namae wo Bokutachi wa Mada Shiranai., and the two works are set in the city of Chichibu, Saitama Prefecture.
 It earned 1.12 billion yen in the Japanese box office according to data from the Motion Picture Producers Association of Japan.

-The movie received a Jury Selection award in the Animation Division of the 19th Japan Media Arts Festival.
+The movie was one of the Jury Selections in the Animation Division of the 19th Japan Media Arts Festival.
 It was also nominated for the Animation of the Year award in the 39th Japan Academy Prize.

 Right now, there are 725 that have watched this movie.
 "Wow!", You say, "That's even less than Legend of The Galactic Heroes!"
 So here's THE deal I'm offering you.
 You get to be part of the exclusive 725 people (Now 726 if you watch it) who get to see something AMAZING.
 Care to hear my sales pitch?